-The Great Atlantic Salt Project is strategically located to significantly penetrate a robust eastern North American road salt market that relies heavily on imports.
+The Great Atlantic Salt Project is strategically located to significantly penetrate Eastern North America’s robust road salt market that relies heavily on imports.

 Sharply higher overseas shipping costs, general supply chain issues, and ageing mines in the United States and Canada have combined to pose a threat to long-term security of supply of high-grade rock salt necessary to keep our roads and highways safe during winter.

 Approximately 25 million tonnes of de-icing salt (150 pounds for every American) is scattered on U.S. roads annually with approximately 30% to 40% of that demand filled by imports from Chile and North Africa.
 No economic substitutes or alternatives for rock salt exist in most applications.

 Potential low cost Great Atlantic production, with such easy access to the U.S. east coast, could alleviate the reliance on overseas imports, while also providing important supply to markets in eastern Canada.